UnorthodoxThing/frontend-cool-features/README.md

 ## Landing-Page-01

-Smooth scroll with your navbar
+Smooth scroll with your navbar.

 By `OnClick` Above-fixed dashboard